arohit-talari/venturo-electronics-analysis/README.md

 **The Loyalty AOV Premium Is Widening — Membership Compounds Spending Behavior Over Time**
 - Loyalty members command a **$67** AOV premium over non-members — a gap that grew from **$51** in 2022 to **$94** in 2025, persisting through the 2024 compression and widening post-recovery.
-- Higher spend per order combined with **2.90** orders per customer versus **1.88** for non-members, drove loyalty revenue share from **32.8%** in 2022 to **40.2%** in 2025 — the program is growing its share of Venturo's revenue while the overall customer base has yet to fully recover.
+- Higher spend per order combined with **2.90** orders per customer versus **1.88** for non-members drove loyalty revenue share from **32.8%** in 2022 to **40.2%** in 2025.
+The program is capturing a larger share of Venturo's revenue even as the overall customer base continues to recover.

 **EMEA Has the Largest Enrollment Gap — And the Weakest Recovery to Match**
-- Loyalty adoption grew across all four regions between 2022 and 2025 — yet EMEA only narrowed the gap with NA from **18.5** percentage points in 2022 to **12.5** percentage points in 2025, the slowest closing rate of any region and the largest remaining enrollment gap.
+- Loyalty adoption grew across all four regions between 2022 and 2025, yet EMEA only narrowed the gap with NA from **18.5** percentage points in 2022 to **12.5** percentage points in 2025, the slowest closing rate of any region and the largest remaining enrollment gap.
 - Every region that entered 2025 with higher adoption recovered faster — closing EMEA's **12.5** percentage point gap is the most valuable enrollment opportunity available, and four years of regional data make the directional case.

 <h3 align="center">Regional Performance</h3>